 Volunteers are welcome (and encouraged) to sign up as well.

 We are always looking for folks to help with publicity, social media, a “maestro of spontaneous fun” (set up mass performance opportunities; sing-alongs, drum-alongs, guitar-alongs, etc,) blog writers, musician outreach, student outreach, bakers, roadies, videographers, photographers, and more.
 Check out our detailed volunteer information and sign up today!
+While we won’t need many volunteers for our Virtual Make Music Upper Perk 2020, we hope to be back in public community spaces in 2021.

 Make Music – where everything is free and it’s all open to the public!
 We are part of the international event; “Launched in 1982 by the French Ministry for culture, the Fête de la Musique is held in more than hundred countries in Europe and over the world.
 It takes place every 21st June, the day of the summer solstice in the northern hemisphere.”
 Make Music Upper Perk is officially part of Fete de la Musique – look for us on their world map!